Duration: Permanent, Full Time

 Number of Positions: 25

-Location: Richmond, Abbotsford, Courtenay, Kamloops, Kelowna, Surrey, Terrace, Victoria, BC
+Work Location: Abbotsford, Burnaby, Kamloops, Kelowna, Port Moody, Prince George, Surrey, Victoria,

 We're looking for client-focused people who can understand and communicate complicated information in a compassionate way to stakeholders with various needs.
-In this role, you'll leverage your passion for helping clients coupled with your ability to influence and make complex decisions to coordinate services and benefits and facilitate positive recovery and return to work outcomes.
+As a Case Manager, you'll leverage your passion for helping clients coupled with your ability to influence and make complex decisions.
+You'll coordinate services and benefits and facilitate positive recovery and return to work outcomes.

-If this sounds like you, we have opportunities available in our Abbotsford, Courtenay, Kamloops, Kelowna, Richmond, Surrey, Terrace, and Victoria locations.
-At this time, this is a hybrid position where you'll work at home with some on-site workdays at your assigned office location – You can anticipate a balance of work at home and on-site workdays to support a team-based approach to serve our client group.
+In this role, you'll work primarily from your B.C. home with some on-site workdays at your assigned office location.
+You can anticipate a balance of work at home and on-site workdays to support a team-based approach to serve our client group.
+Success may also include meeting your clients at their workplace.
 We suggest that you live within a reasonable daily commute of your chosen work location.

-Apply now for positions scheduled to start with a training class in mid-February 2023.
+Apply now for positions scheduled to start with a training class in mid-September, 2023.

 We're looking for people who can: